 The smokehouse in Hasle - is the largest smokehouse on the island of Bornholm - in one of the buildings there is a museum where you can learn about the history of Bornholm fisheries.

-Port - Hasle has a relatively large port, which was needed when lignite and brick were transported.
+Harbor - Hasle has a relatively large harbor, which was needed when lignite and brick were transported.
 There is also a sailing harbor here.
 In the area there are hotels, restaurants, holiday homes and camping facilities.

 The Hasle Gallery - one of the largest courtyards in Hasle near the market square is Grønbechs Gård, now a center of arts and crafts in Bornholm.
 Artists and craftsmen from the island show their works here.
 In addition to exhibitions, you can observe artists while creating their work, shop in the store or take a break in the cafe.